-This guide to French hospitals lists the major hospitals in Paris plus the major hospitals in France, as well explains what you need to visit a French hospital or in an emergency.
+This guide to hospitals in France lists the major hospitals in Paris and other major cities, as well explains what you need to visit a French hospital or in an emergency.

 If you need to access French healthcare services or are seeking emergency help in France, you will be assured to know that French hospitals and medical facilities are among the best in the world.
 There are around 1,400 hospitals in France.

 The healthcare system in France is highly accessible, even for foreigners, although you will be typically asked to show certain documents when visiting French hospitals.
 Foreigners living in France are required to show proof of their French health insurance, which is compulsory.
 For those visiting temporarily, citizens from the European Economic Area (EEA – European Union plus Iceland, Liechtenstein, and Norway) and Switzerland can visit a French hospital using their European Health Insurance Card (EHIC), while non-EU visitors may be required to show proof of medical insurance, which is typically a requirement for getting a French visa.

 This guide& explains what you need to know before& going to a hospital in France, as well as lists some of the best hospitals in Paris and the best hospitals in France, including hospitals in Lyon, Marseille, Nice, Toulouse, Bordeaux, Lille, Strasbourg, Rennes and Montpellier.

 Hospital in French is hôpital or, more commonly, centre hospitalier.
 French hospitals can be found in the main French cities and bigger towns by following signs saying ‘CHR’ (regional hospitals), ‘CHS’ (specialist hospitals) or ‘CHU’ (university hospitals).